LF-Decentralized-Trust/governance/tac/project-updates/2024/2024-Q4-Hyperledger-AnonCreds.md

 ## Maintainer Diversity

-After the recent cleanup of inactivity Hyperledger Maintainers, the AnonCreds project now has nine developers from from seven different organizations.
+After the recent cleanup of inactive Hyperledger Maintainers, the AnonCreds project now has nine maintainers from seven different organizations.

 ## Contributor Diversity